The Tyranny of the 'WHAT!?!??'

 An Example of Our Work

-An executive leadership team had reached such a level of dysfunction that 3 of the 9 leaders left on medical/stress leave.
+An executive leadership team had reached such a high level of dysfunction that 3 of the 9 leaders left on medical/stress leave.
 The work began to fall through the cracks because the dysfunction spread like a disease into other departments.
-The impact on the communities they served lessened.
+The impact on the communities they served weakened.
 No one spoke up in meetings, yet had plenty to say after the meeting concluded (hallway meetings).
-The head of the team was new to the team.
-The previous leader was more lenient while the new leader was more of a task master.
+The new director was a task focused, results driven leader while the previous director was more lenient and complacent.
+The new director wanted the teams' performance to increase, but the team resisted.

-The great thing about this team is they knew they were dysfunctional and thought their work was important enough to call one of our coaches to help them work a team.
-We went over the principles of teamwork in the Tyranny of the What and helped them commit to behaviors that increased their performance and morale and achieve greater outcomes of their teams and the comunitieis they served.
+The great thing about this team is they knew they were dysfunctional and thought their work was important enough to call one of our coaches to help them work as a team.
+We used the Tyranny of the What to help them define the type of team they desired to be, how they each work against it, and what they needed to change to get there.